developer-zebra/developer-zebra-site/src/stagenow/3-0/gettingstarted/index.md

 Once devices that did not include the StageNow Client are staged using the RD Client, they still may only support partial StageNow functionality due to limitations of the device OS.
 See the Feature Compatibility section of the specific [Setting Type](../CSPreference) to determine if your device supports a given feature.

 ### StageNow Users

-Following are the StageNow users:
+StageNow generally falls under two usage scenarios:

 * The staging administrator is the main user of the StageNow Workstation Tool, and is responsible for the configuration, deployment, and management of systems and client devices.
 The administrator creates profiles which identify the staging to perform, collects the staging content (e.g., applications), determines the staging method used to deliver the content, and uploads this material into the Workstation Tool.